DeGrom to get MRI for side issue after Mets win 5th straight

 “No pain whatsoever, just tightness,” manager Luis Rojas said.
 “That’s what he told our trainer.”

-DeGrom was coming off a 10-day layoff, skipping his previous turn in the rotation because of a right lat issue.
+The right-hander was coming off a 10-day layoff, skipping his previous turn in the rotation because of a right lat issue.
 Rojas said the side tightness — centered around the lower-right side of his back — seems to be a different issue.

 Prior to Sunday, deGrom had a 0.51 ERA and 59 strikeouts in 35 overpowering innings.